Chicken Spinach and Artichoke Puff Pastry Parcels

 We’re talking easy, fan-say and totally Pinterest-worthy!

 Besides the perfect starter for any celebration, Chicken Spinach and Artichoke Puff Pastry Parcels are very versatile.
-Serve with a cream of asparagus soup and salad of baby spring greens for a simple, elegant spring-inspired pre-Easter luncheon.
+Serve with Cream of Celery Soup and salad of baby spring greens for a simple, elegant spring-inspired pre-Easter luncheon.

 Thank you, hope you enjoy and please share this From A Chef’s Kitchen reader favorite!